danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 {% docs zuora_subscription_intermediate %}

-This table is the transformed table for Zuora subscriptions.

 The `zuora_subs` CTE de-duplicates Zuora subscriptions.
 Zuora keeps track of different versions of a subscription via the field "version".
 However, it's possible for there to be multiple version of a single Zuora version.
 The data with account_id = '2c92a0fc55a0dc530155c01a026806bd' in the base zuora_subscription table exemplifies this.
 There are multiple rows with a version of 4.
 The CTE adds a row number based on the updated_date where a value of 1 means it's the newest version of that version.
 It also filters subscriptions down to those that have either "Active" or "Cancelled" statuses since those are the only ones that we care about.

 The `renewal_subs` CTE creates a lookup table for renewal subscriptions, their parent, and the earliest contract start date.
 The `contract_effective_date` field was found to be the best identifier for a subscriptions cohort, hence why we're finding the earliest relevant one here.
 The renewal_row is generated because there are instances where multiple subscriptions point to the same renewal.
 We generally will want the oldest one for info like cohort date.